AdhamAfis/AutomataViz/README.md

 - Tooltips with valuable state and transition information
 - Optimized edge label positioning for better readability
 - Enhanced visual distinction between different types of states and transitions
+- Added ability to export automata visualization as PNG images

 ## Future Improvements